dfelinto/blender-manual/manual/render/eevee/lighting.rst

 Cascaded Shadow Map
 -------------------

-These special kind of shadow maps are used by Sun lights.
-This is because they can shadow large scenes by distributing multiple shadow maps over the frustum range.
-Each cascade covers a different portion of the view frustum.
+Sun lights usually illuminate a large scene with many objects, some close, some far away.
+To optimize shadow calculation in this situation, a technique called Cascaded Shadow Maps is used.
+The distance between the camera's near clip and far clip point is divided into as many equal intervals (called cascades) as you set the Count parameter below.
+For each cascade a different resolution shadow will be displayed: higher resolution for closer cascades and lower resolution for distant ones.
-Do note that cascade shadow maps are always updated because they are view dependent.
+Do note that cascade shadow maps are always updated because they depend on the camera position or your view origin in the 3D-Viewport.
 This means they have a high performance impact.

 .. note::